 What is the Khao Sok Elephant Sanctuary & Retirement Park?

-Domestic elephants in Thailand typically have 2 choices – carry tourists on their back or pull logs out of the forest.
+The domestic Thai elephant typically has 2 choices – carry tourists on their back or pull logs out of the forest.
 As they age, these jobs become difficult and dangerous to their health.
 This is true of the Khao Sok elephant.
 In order to offer a better life we have created the Khao Sok elephant sanctuary or retirement park.
 Here we provide a safe space for the older Khao Sok elephant to enjoy life instead of working in exploitative situations.
 In addition to organic vegetables and fruit, our farm has plenty of space to provide them with a healthy, balanced elephant diet.
 Discover more about this Khao Sok elephant experience.

 The Khao Sok elephant sanctuary and this unique Khao Sok elephant experience are part of an ongoing community based eco tourism program organized and promoted by the owners of Khao Sok Riverside Cottages.
 This is the best way to enjoy experiential travel and learn more about the places that you visit.
 You also provide really positive input into the lives and economies of local families.
 The following is the account of one of the visitors to the Khao Sok elephant sanctuary and retirement park.